Tedzury/simple_nest_api/README.md

 # simple_nest_api

-Project for portfolio at fullstack position
+Project for portfolio to fullstack position;